100 Items That Will Disappear After An Emergency

 Sleeping Bags: It’s all about having something to keep us warm.

 Board Games/Card Games: We can all get bored when the power is off for days.
-It would sure help if we have some playing cards or board games.
+It would surely help if we had some playing cards or board games.

 Reading Glasses: You may not need them, but someone else could use a pair if they lost theirs.